The report showed only 105 homes for sale below $300,000 in December compared to 1,816 in December 2019.

 Then, in the wake of Hurricane Ian, the Naples real estate market pivoted again in the fourth quarter of 2022.
 Homes that suffered damage fell into two categories depending on their age and the Federal Emergency Management Agency (FEMA) 50 percent rule.
 (The FEMA 50 percent rule, as part of the National Flood Insurance Program, mandates that if a home incurs substantial damage — determined when repair costs total or exceed 50 percent of the property’s market value — it must be brought up to current building codes and floodplain regulations.)

-The NABOR® July 2021 Market Report provide comparisons of single-family home and condominium sales (via the Southwest Florida MLS), price ranges, and geographic segmentation and includes an overall market summary.
-NABOR® sales statistics are presented in chart format, including these overall (single-family and condominium) findings:
+The NABOR® December 2022 Market Report provides comparisons of single-family home and condominium sales (via the Southwest Florida MLS), price ranges, and geographic segmentation and includes an overall market summary.
+NABOR® sales statistics are presented in chart format, including these overall (single-family and condominium) findings for 2022: